Social Security (United States): Comparison to a Ponzi scheme

 Critics as early as 2002 have drawn parallels between Social Security and Ponzi schemes, arguing that the sustenance of Social Security is due to continuous contributions over time.
 One difference between a traditional Ponzi scheme and Social Security, is that while both may have similar structures—in particular, a sustainability problem when the number of new people paying in is declining—they have differing degrees of transparency.
-In the case of a traditional Ponzi scheme, the fact that there is no return-generating mechanism other than contributions from new entrants is obscured whereas the Social Security scheme is designed to have payouts openly underwritten by incoming tax revenue and the interest on the Treasury bonds held by or for the Social Security scheme.
+In the case of a traditional Ponzi scheme, the fact that there is no return-generating mechanism other than contributions from new entrants is obscured, whereas the Social Security scheme is designed to have payouts openly underwritten by incoming tax revenue and the interest on the Treasury bonds held by or for the Social Security scheme.
 Private sector Ponzi schemes are also vulnerable to collapse because they cannot force new entrants to contribute, whereas participation in the Social Security program is usually mandatory upon beginning one's first job in the United States.
 In connection with these and other issues, Robert E. Wright called Social Security a quasi-pyramid scheme—rather than a true Ponzi scheme—in his book, Fubarnomics.

-In March 2025, Elon Musk called social security a ponzi scheme.
+In March 2025, Elon Musk called Social Security a Ponzi scheme.
 E.J.
 Antoni, President Trump's August 2025 nominee for the Bureau of Labor Statistics has repeatedly referred to Social Security as a "Ponzi scheme"; Antoni has advocated for sunsetting the program, saying "you'll need a generation of people who pay Social Security taxes but never actually receive any of those benefits".
 He clarified the point by further stating that "The people who are going to retire 10, 20, even 30, or certainly 40 years from now—I'm sorry, but the program is not going to be viable at that time".

+As demographic shifts, the system becomes harder to sustain without increasing taxes or reducing benefits, or both; similar to the nature of a Pyramid scheme or Ponzi scheme..